1forh/forh-template/README.md

 `npm run serve:dist` does a production build and then starts a server that is viewable at: `http://localhost:4000`

 `npm run deploy` can be run after `npm run build:dist` to deploy to a server using FTP.
 Also runs the `gulp psi` task which console.log's Page Speed Insights scores for mobile and desktop versions of website.

-##Configuration

-All Gulp task configuration is done in `gulp/config.js`

 ##Source Directory - src/